Find Affordable College Courses

 $43,890 Average Tuition & Fees

-University of Vermont landed the #6 spot in the 2023 rankings for the best value medicine programs.
-Located in the small city of Burlington, UVM is a public school with a fairly large student population.
+With a ranking of #6, University of Vermont did quite well on this year’s best value schools for medicine students.
+Located in the small city of Burlington, UVM is a public school with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at UVM are $43,890 a year.